brainstormforce/sureforms-public/readme.txt

 == Changelog ==
 = x.x.x =
+* Improvement: Added support to include the Entry ID in SureTrigger workflows, enhancing integration capabilities.
 * Fix: Resolved sprintf error by adding separate validation for multichoice fields to handle minimum and maximum selections.
 * Fix: Resolved an issue where the dropdown search query was not cleared after selecting an option.
 = 1.1.0 - 28th November 2024 =